Czech Car Brands

 SOR Logo

-The Czech company SOR Libchavy produced agricultural machinery until 1991, and in 1993 began supplying Eastern European countries with economy class buses.
-The SOR logo is a dark gray monogram of “S,” “O,” and “R,” with the last two letters merging into one design.
+The Czech company SOR Libchavy produced agricultural machinery until 1991, and in 1993, began supplying economy buses to Eastern Europe.
+The SOR logo is a dark gray monogram of the letters “S,” “O,” and “R,” with the last two letters merging into a single pattern.

 What cars are produced in the Czech?